Azure/azure-sdk-for-python/doc/dev/mgmt/generation.md

 Assuming your Swagger are associated with correct Readmes (otherwise see previous chapter [Swagger conf](./swagger_conf.md)), this page explains how to generate your packages.

-IMPORTANT NOTE: All the commands in this page assumes you have loaded the [dev_setup](../dev_setup.md) in your currently loaded virtual environment.
+IMPORTANT NOTE: All the commands prefixed by `python` in this page assumes you have loaded the [dev_setup](../dev_setup.md) in your currently loaded virtual environment.

 ## Building the code